 Here’s the tl;dr:

-- My United booking was still within the 24 hour free cancellation window.
-So I cancelled it online while on the phone with Virgin Atlantic and had them run the search again moments later.
+My United booking was still within the 24-hour free cancellation window.
+So I canceled it online while on the phone with Virgin Atlantic and had them run the search again moments later.
 This time they found the award space and were able to place the free hold.

 Which is all a very long way of saying that I booked the flight using 120,000 Virgin Atlantic miles (transferred from Amex Membership Rewards) and $256.51 in taxes and fees.